Skip to content

-UI/UX Designer Resume ATS Score Guidefor Google
+UI/UX Designer Resume ATS Score Guide for Google

-Check My Resume for UI/UX Designer at Google
+Check My UI/UX Designer Resume for Google

 Free · No signup required · 3 free scans

-Key Skills for UI/UX Designer at Google
+What does the UI/UX Designer role at Google involve?

-FigmaUser ResearchPrototypingDesign SystemsWireframingUsability TestingInteraction DesignVisual DesignAccessibility (WCAG)Developer HandoffC++Java
+FigmaUser ResearchPrototypingDesign SystemsWireframingUsability TestingInteraction DesignVisual DesignAccessibility (WCAG)Developer Handoff

 No portfolio link — a UX designer without a portfolio is unplaceable